thoughtbot/superglue/docs/react-redux.md

   this.enhancedVisit('/cart')
 ```

-Breezy will track all joints used in `cart.js.props` and use it to update the equivalent joints across all pages in your store.
+Breezy will track all fragments used in `cart.js.props` and use it to update the equivalent fragments across all pages in your store.

-### Manually updating joints
+### Manually updating fragments

 If you want finer control, or want to perform optimistic updates, use [custom reducers](recipes.md#custom-reducers) along side with breezy [helpers](utility.md).